anb6536/WebCheckers/docs/DesignDoc.md

 The Game is the central element.
 A game consists of two players (who can be either an AI or Human).
 These players manipulate pieces that can occupy the 64 squares on the board.
 These pieces can either be normal pieces or king pieces.
 Each player takes turn making their moves.
 While manipulating the pieces, the moves made have to obey the rules of the game which are the standard American rules.
+Logged in players are able to watch games of other players.
+At any time, players are able to leave their matches or stop watching other players' games.

 ## Architecture and Design